Shakil Afridi

 Shakil Afridi (شکیل آفریدی), or Shakeel Afridi, is a Pakistani physician who allegedly helped the CIA run a fake hepatitis vaccine program in Abbottabad, Khyber Pakhtunkhwa, Pakistan, in order to confirm Osama bin Laden's presence in the city by obtaining DNA samples.
 Details of his activities emerged during the Pakistani investigation of the deadly raid on bin Laden's residence.

 This account is disputed in a recent account of events which implies Afridi was implicated as a cover for the real CIA operative.

 Afridi was arrested at the Torkham while trying to flee the country days after the raid.
 On 23 May 2012, he was sentenced to 33 years' imprisonment for treason, initially believed to be in connection with the bin Laden raid, but later revealed to be due to alleged ties with a local Islamist warlord Mangal Bagh.
 Lawyers appealed against the verdict on 1 June 2012.
 On 29 August 2013, his sentence was overturned and a retrial ordered.

 In mid-November 2013, he was charged with murder in regard to the death of a patient he had treated eight years previously.
-During PM Imran Khan's visit to Washington DC, in July 2019, in his interview with an American Channel he indicated Shakil Afridi could be released in exchange for Aafia Siddiqui.
+During PM Imran Khan's visit to Washington, DC, in July 2019, in his interview with an American television channel, he indicated Shakil Afridi could be released in exchange for Aafia Siddiqui.

+In February 2025, the government of Pakistan rejected the proposal to swap Afridi with Aafia Siddiqui labeling it 'not workable'.

 Biography

 Afridi comes from a Pashtun family and in 1990 graduated from the Khyber Medical College, Peshawar.
 He had been working as the doctor in-charge of Khyber Agency of the former Federally Administered Tribal Areas of Pakistan.
 The doctor has a family.
-Considered an American hero by many who believe his actions were altruistic, Afridi is currently serving a 33-year sentence in a Pakistani jail, convicted of charges unrelated to his alleged CIA connections.
+Considered an American hero by many who believe his actions were altruistic, Afridi is currently [when?] serving a 33-year sentence in a Pakistani jail, convicted of charges unrelated to his alleged CIA connections.
 Sentenced for supporting a Pakistani warlord, many of Afridi's supporters appear to have abandoned him at home and abroad, including his alleged U.S. supporters within the CIA and the Obama Administration.
 He is a native of Khyber Agency.
 In July 2011, Afridi was described as being in his late 40s.
 There are numerous online petitions and web pages dedicated to freeing him, such as the "Free Dr. Shakil Afridi NOW" Facebook page with over 400 likes.